Interesting Native Birds to Look Out for in New Zealand

 As the name suggests, yellowheads are bright yellow birds.
 They are small in size and come together in large flocks during winter.
 In summer, they separate out into breeding territories.
 During this time, you can also hear the “buzz” call of the female.
 Another name for a yellowhead is mohua.

 This medium-sized bird is most commonly seen on pest-free islands and areas of extensive conservation work.
 The North Island and South Island saddlebacks are also known as tieke.
-Only adult birds have the distinct black colouring and red “saddle” over its back, which the South Island birds take a lot longer to develop than their North Island counterparts.
+Only adult birds have the distinct black colouring and red “saddle” over their back, which the South Island birds take a lot longer to develop than their North Island counterparts.

-5. Grey Warbler
+15. Grey Warbler (Riroriro)

-7. New Zealand Parakeet
+16. New Zealand Parakeet (Kakariki)

 The shining cuckoo and its close relative the long-tailed cuckoo are a bird found across the South Pacific.
 They visit New Zealand each spring to lay their eggs in the nests of grey warblers, brown creepers and yellowheads.
-The eggs hatch quickly and are raised as an adopted nestling.
+The eggs hatch quickly and are raised as adopted nestlings.
 Shining cuckoos are also known as pipiwharauroa.